 5. Bringing back the ginger chai to my desk as I dive into work and writing.

-Even on a bad day, my trigger puts me in a familiar, peaceful mindset with which I can handle the distractions of the day.
-When I have completed my trigger routine, I feel that I have already accomplished so much.
-Then the rest of the day follows the same successful pattern.
+Even on a bad day, my daily schedule puts me in a familiar, peaceful mindset with which I can handle the distractions of the day.
+When I have completed my trigger routine, I feel I have already accomplished a lot.
+The rest of the day follows the same successful pattern.

 Trigger routine would be different for all of us.
 You could build it slowly by adding one activity after another.
 If you start falling short of time, omit some of the steps or reduce the time that you spend on one of the activities.